Susan Dalian

 Susan Patterson Dalian (born September 15, 1968) is an American actress who is primarily known among anime fans as the voice of Haku in the first season of Naruto and the Screen Gems film The Brothers.

 Early life and education

 Dalian was born in Baltimore.
 She graduated from the Baltimore School for the Arts and received a Bachelor of Fine Arts degree from Boston University.

 Career

 Dalian received a nomination for Best Actress at the American Anime Awards in 2007.
 She voices Storm in Wolverine and the X-Men and Marvel vs. Capcom 3: Fate of Two Worlds.
 She also voices audio narration for novels.
 She has directed various theater productions and the short film Bite Me which was screened in 2019 at the Mammoth Lakes Film Festival and Festival Angaelica near Washougal, Washington.

+She was one of several narrators of the 2021 book You Can’t Say That!
+Writers for Young People Talk About Censorship, Free Expression, and the Stories They Have to Tell, edited by Leonard S. Marcus.